Southern Line (Thailand): Security Issues

-The Southern Line has been the target of terrorist attacks of the South Thailand Insurgency especially between the Hat Yai-Sungai Kolok section.
+The Southern Line, especially the section between Hat Yai to Sungai Kolok, has been the target of terrorist attacks of the South Thailand Insurgency.
 All stations and halts between Hat Yai Junction and Sungai Kolok have been fenced off and gates are opened and closed only during operating hours.
 Trains operate only during the day between 06:00 and 18:00.